lisamurphy788/mytaxfreeshopping/README.md

  ## UX

 ### Project Goals
 The website will be called my tax free shopping.
 It promotes tax free shopping (TFS) to all non-EU tourists.
-Any tourist traveller visiting Ireland is entitled to claim their vat back.
-Currently there are three main operators in the market, Planet, Horizon and Innova.
+Any tourist traveler visiting Ireland is entitled to claim their vat back.
+Currently, there are three main operators in the market, Planet, Horizon, and Innova.
 All of the current providers operate on a B2B model; they work directly with retailers to issue TFS sales to tourists.
 They work off a commission share model refund agent/retailer/tourist.
 My tax free shopping is giving the tourist choice to work with an agent that is only working for them to ensure they get a maximum refund cutting out large fees from retailers and agents.
 The solution will eliminate the need for long forms and long queues at the airport.
-The tourist/traveller will use the snap and send all receipts to my tax free shopping who will then process the claim with customs and revenue.
+The tourist/traveler will use the snap and send all receipts to my tax free shopping who will then process the claim with customs and revenue.
-The main aim of the business is to remove the need for tourist/travellers to use multiple providers and also to get a higher tax refund.
+The main aim of the business is to remove the need for tourist/travelers to use multiple providers and also to get a higher tax refund.
 This website is for all potential customers who are non-EU tourists/travelers.

 ### User Stories